Corn is one of the most popular vegetables, and for good reason.

 An SU variety, ‘Stowells Evergreen’ is hardy and productive, whilst at the same time producing very tender and sugary white kernels.
 The ears also stay fresh in the field for a long time – hence the “Evergreen” part of this cultivar’s name.

-This type matures slowly, requiring 95-100 days to harvest.
-Ears are about 7-8 inches long, and the stalks grow to about 7 1/2 feet high.
+This type matures slowly, requiring 95 to 100 days to harvest.
+Ears are about seven to eight inches long, and the stalks grow to about seven and a half feet high.
 This variety does best in full sunlight.